EBR Coroner: Person shot along Hanks Drive on Thursday night dies

 BATON ROUGE — The East Baton Rouge Parish Coroner's Office said Friday that a person shot along Hanks Drive has died.

-The unidentified victim was shot Thursday night around 9 p.m. on Hanks Drive off Airline Highway.
-According to East Baton Rouge Parish deputies, the person was shot by multiple people.
+The victim, who was identified as 23-year-old Byron Horton, was shot Thursday night around 9 p.m. on Hanks Drive off Airline Highway.
+According to East Baton Rouge Parish deputies, Horton was shot by multiple people.

-The coroner's office said it will release the victim's ID when the next of kin is notified.

 Deputies are investigating what led to the shooting.